Russia's Economic Crisis

 Russia remains in the top-third most corrupt countries in the world: as of 2018, 138th from 180.
 Corruption affects all aspects of Russian administration, and it has been argued that it ‘coincided with the illegal dispersal of the equivalent of billions of dollars from the Soviet state treasury into private accounts across Europe and the U.S.’ By 2011, the average bribe had increase to 236,000 roubles from just 9,000 in 2008, many times the inflation rate over the same three year period.
 Estimates of how much this corruption, judged by Russia’s famous ‘shadow economy’, cost the country in terms of GDP vary, from 3.5-7% as judged by the Russian government, to 48% as judged by the World Bank.
 That’s right: nearly half of Russia’s GDP is estimated by the World Bank to be caught up in the shadow economy.
 This economy, which functions through the bribing of government officials not only to vote the right way but simply to do their jobs in the first place, is made up of unreported salaries and astronomical rates of tax evasion.

 One of the main reforms under Gorbachev was the legalisation of cooperatives, which became the only privately owned businesses in the Soviet Union.
 These cooperatives were successful, but led to a different problem: the police would only protect state enterprises.
-This meant that criminal gangs formed across the country which offered ‘protection’ in exchange for money; in shorthand, extortion.
+This meant that criminal gangs formed across the country which offered ‘protection’ in exchange for money, perhaps better described as extortion.
 By the time Yeltsin implemented his reforms, almost everybody was paying off someone for protection.
-But the gangs quickly realised that these smaller markets weren’t the most lucrative way they could operate.
-Instead, they began targeting the newly-wealthy business and bankers, with many being the victims of contract killings by gang members who wanted to take over these newly-formed enterprises.
+But the gangs quickly realised these smaller markets weren’t the most lucrative way to operate.
+Instead, they began targeting the newly-wealthy business owners and bankers, many ending up victims of contract killings by gang members who wanted to take over these recently-formed enterprises.
 This criminality led to problems not only domestically but also with foreign businessmen.
-Trying to invest in a Russian business often led to dealings with gangsters who demanded money for protection, and any attempt to appeal to the authorities revealed that the gangsters had inside contacts in the police and the government that went all the way to the top.
+Trying to invest in a Russian business often led to dealings with gangsters who demanded money for protection, and any attempt to appeal to the authorities revealed that the gangsters had contacts in the police and the government that went all the way to the top.

 Who takes the fall?

-A European Parliament study of Russian equality confirmed these conclusions, finding that ‘nearly half of pre-tax national incomes goes to Russia’s top 10%’, and that as a large country it had more billionaires than any other.
+A European Parliament study of Russian equality confirmed these conclusions, finding that ‘nearly half of pre-tax national incomes goes to Russia’s top 10%’, and that among large countries it had the highest proportion of billionaires than any other.
 Further qualification was needed: ‘Given that these figures do not take account of the huge wealth (estimated at up to 75% of Russia’s GDP) hidden in offshore accounts, they probably understate inequality.’
 (Emphasis mine.)

 Demographic results of the Russian economic disaster were no better.
 The life expectancy of men dropped by more than six years between 1990 and 1994.
-In 1998, it sat at fifty-seven, ‘the lowest in the industrial world’ according to Satter.
-The figures of death rates were disbelieved by the West due to their astounding rates: the population dropped by 750,000 per year in the 1990s.
+In 1998, it sat at fifty-seven, ‘the lowest in the industrial world’, according to Satter.
+Many in the West refused to believe the death rate in Russia in the 1990s: the population dropped by 750,000 per year across the decade.
 In 1998, when the Russian state defaulted on $40 billion worth of debt, currency exchanges were updating their conversion rates from roubles to dollars by the hour.
 Estimates suggest that living standards dropped by 40% during the 1998 crisis.

 A bleak future

-By the time Putin came to power in a period of relative economic growth, Yeltsin’s popularity ratings were through the floor.
-Putin was seem as something new, someone to counteract the horrors of the preceding decade.
-While the Russian economy has grown, the political system remains unstable and unfair, and while many are out of the poverty they were thrust into at the fall of the Soviet Union, more still are disenchanted at living in a system which rewards criminality and violence.
+By the time Vladimir Putin came to power in 1999 in a period of relative economic growth, Yeltsin’s popularity ratings were astoundingly low.
+Putin was seem as something new, someone to counteract the squalor of the preceding decade.
+While the Russian economy has grown, the political system remains unstable and unfair, and though many are out of the poverty they were thrust into by the disintegration of the Soviet Union, more still feel dejected in a system which rewards criminality and violence.

 Between 2014 and 2017, the Russian rouble collapsed, leading to another financial crisis.
-Investors sold off their Russian assets due to a decline in confidence in the Russian economy as a result of the fall in the price of oil in 2014, and sanctions imposed on Russia due to its annexation of Crimea.
-Although since 2017 the Russian economy has been rebounding somewhat, 35% of all financial assets were found to be owned by 110 of the richest people in Russia.
-Moscow truly is the billionaire capital of the world: its inequality is almost unbelievable for a country with the sixth-largest economy in the world.
+A decline in confidence in the Russian economy as a result of the fall in the price of oil in 2014, as well as sanctions imposed on Russia due to its annexation of Crimea, led to many investors selling off their Russian assets.
+Although since 2017 the Russian economy has been rebounding somewhat, 35% of all financial assets are owned by the 110 richest Russians.
+Moscow truly is the billionaire capital of the world: its levels of inequality are almost unbelievable for a country with the sixth-largest economy in the world.

-One of the main results of the economic disaster of post-Soviet Russia is the government’s authoritarian – some would argue even dictatorial – character.
-Yeltsin’s election during the breakdown of the Soviet Union in 1991, although not totally free and fair, was the closest Russia has come to proper democracy in nearly a century.
+One of the main results of the economic disaster of post-Soviet Russia is the government’s authoritarian – some would argue dictatorial – character.
+Yeltsin’s election during the breakdown of the Soviet Union in 1991, although not totally free and fair, was the closest Russia has come to proper democracy in over a century.
 The 1996 elections were riddled with electoral problems, such as Yeltsin using government money to fund his campaign, as well as huge amounts of media bias due to the fact that his government owned two of the national television channels and funded most independent newspapers.
-Media bias has plagued all subsequent elections in the 2000s, and although Putin was banned from running for a third term in 2008, a day after Dmitry Medvedev became president Putin was made Prime Minister, meaning essentially power was still in his hands.
+Media bias has plagued all subsequent elections throughout the 2000s, and although Putin was banned from running for a third term in 2008, a day after Dmitry Medvedev became President Putin was made Prime Minister, power remaining in all but name in his hands.
 And, after the 2012 election, the Organization for Security and Co-operation in Europe said ‘There were serious problems from the very start of this election.
 The point of elections is that the outcome should be uncertain.
 This was not the case in Russia.
 There was no real competition and abuse of government resources ensured that the ultimate winner of the election was never in doubt.’

-Much of these problems stem from the economic crisis of the 90s and the leadership’s insistence on holding on to power.
-However, if Russia is going to sort itself out, the cure goes deeper than just money: it needs to inculcate true democracy.
-Unfortunately, that doesn’t look like it’s going to happen any time soon.
+Much of these problems stem from the economic crisis of the 90s.
+That being said, if Russia is going to sort itself out, the solution lies with more than just money: it needs to inculcate true democracy.
+Unfortunately, that doesn’t look like it’s going to happen any time soon due to the current leadership's insistence on holding on to power.
 Instead, the people will continue to suffer, and Russia will remain a country of corruption, criminality, and authoritarianism.